microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

 3. Choose **Create a resource** in the upper left-hand corner of the Azure portal.

-4. Under **Popular** Click on Windows Server 2016 Datacenter
+4. In the search box, type **Windows Server** and hit Enter

+5. Under **Select a software plan**, click the dropdown and select **Windows Server 2019 Datacenter**, then click Create

-5. Responses to the portal wizard are listed below.
+6. Responses to the portal wizard are listed below.
 Your portal experience may look different as the portal updates frequently, but the information needed to deploy should be listed below.

-6. Basics tab
+7. Basics tab

     a.
 Make sure the correct subscription is selected and then choose to **Create new** resource group